Josh Boyer: New England Patriots

 Boyer joined the Patriots in 2006 as a defensive coaching assistant.
 He was promoted to defensive backs coach following the 2008 season.
 In 2012, his title was changed to cornerbacks coach.
 Boyer won three Super Bowls and six AFC Championships with the Patriots.

 Miami Dolphins

-In 2019, Boyer left the Patriots with Brian Flores going to the Miami Dolphins becoming the team’s defensive pass game coordinator and cornerbacks coach.
-In 2020, he was promoted to the post of defensive coordinator.
+In 2019, Boyer left the Patriots, following Brian Flores to the Miami Dolphins.
+He became the team's defensive pass game coordinator and cornerbacks coach.
+In 2020, he was promoted to defensive coordinator.
 On January 19, 2023, Miami fired him as defensive coordinator.

+Ohio State

+In 2025, Boyer joined the Ohio State Buckeyes as a defensive quality control coach.